Mesothelioma and Smoking

 Smoking also makes it more difficult to conceive; however, after conception, smoking during pregnancy increases the risks of birth defects, miscarriages, premature babies, and low birth weight.

 Secondhand smoke also negatively affects the health of non-smokers as it causes lung cancer and increases the risks of heart disease and stroke.
-For children with parents who smoke, there is an increased risk for infections and asthma.
+For children with parents who smoke, there is an increased risk of infections and asthma.

 Dried tobacco leaves are the main ingredient in cigarettes.
-Dried tobacco contains nicotine which is a psychoactive compound.
-Nicotine makes smoking so addictive and is one of the most harmful compounds in cigarette smoke.[1]
+Dried tobacco contains nicotine, which is a psychoactive compound.
+Nicotine makes smoking so addictive and is one of the most harmful compounds in cigarette smoke.[2]

-Cigarettes also include additives for flavor, smell, and what marketers call smoothness.
-This complicated mixture of chemicals is toxic.
-Cigarette smoke contains harmful substances like formaldehyde, ammonia, lead, arsenic, hydrogen cyanide, carbon monoxide, benzene, and even radioactive substances, like uranium and radon.
-These radioactive materials come from the soil used to grow tobacco.[1]
+Cigarette smoke contains harmful substances like formaldehyde, ammonia, lead, arsenic, hydrogen cyanide, carbon monoxide, benzene, and even radioactive substances like uranium and radon.
+These radioactive materials come from the soil used to grow tobacco.[2]

 The Micronite filter developed for Kent cigarettes caused smokers to inhale an average of 170,000 particles of asbestos with two tiny puffs.[2]

 Anyone who smoked Kent cigarettes when it used asbestos in its filters was unknowingly exposed to asbestos.
 As a result, they could have later developed mesothelioma.
-The connection between asbestos and mesothelioma is direct; however, even cigarettes without asbestos-containing filters can increase the risk of mesothelioma.

 While there is no evidence that smoking itself contributes to mesothelioma, it is known that smoking worsens outcomes for cancer patients.
 Someone who continues to smoke after a cancer diagnosis is likely to die earlier than someone who quits.